Headline News 04/22/2014

 President Ed Roderick, “Most of us agree that conserving our waterfront is

 a great thing for Tiverton.”

 03/10/2014 – Money for Hix Bridge debris removal

 passes state senate.
-Westport’s state senator Michael Rodrigues reported
+Westport’s state senator Michael Rodrigues

 In addition to major funding

 for South Coast Rail - $2.3 Billion to be exact, plus $100 million for